SELab-2/OSOC-4/info/user_manual/user_manual.md

 #### 4.1.6 Answer
+An anwser from the tally form that a student filled in.

 Now follows an in depth description of the attributes of an answer.

 **id**: the id of the answer, only used internally and unique for each answer \